toufiqulhoque/scic-travel/README.md

 ![Click here](blob:https://imgur.com/c5a05d8b-de86-426f-9034-a0f0da3fadbc)

 ## functionalities
+* Car website including admin panel and add or remove service.
 * Super interactive and easy to use website
-* You can get Car service more easier
-* User friendly
-* We have Login/Registration system for our Registered customer.
+* Place an order and submit a review on the home page.
+* Firebase login and register system along with MongoDB.
 * You will also get dashboard for user and admin separately